sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 I lost the freedom of movement.
 I had to follow exactly what I was told.
 If didn't, I failed.
 I was sidelined.
 With every practice I lost my excitement.
 The initial enthusiasm for connecting with music through the body has faded.

 Before every practice, my body was writhed with fear.
 Intense cramps went through my stomach.
 With each arrival home from practice, I finally felt relief.
 My body was giving me a distinct clue.
 I had lied to my parents.
 I was unable to honestly convey my wishes.
 The wish to quit this sport.
 I was too young.
 I didn't want to disappoint.

+I wished to dance with the music according to my own feelings.
+Free.
+To create in the moment.
+I wasn't able to learn the steps by heart, according to my coach, I couldn't.